Chapter 3 Do You Still Want to Marry Me?

 Since her grandfather passed away, she had been living independently, always cooking for herself.
 It had been a long time since anyone cooked for her.

-She felt like she was back in childhood, in days when someone cared for her.
+Now, she felt like a child again, back in days when someone cared for her.

-Because of this, her thoughts gradually relaxed, and then she unknowingly leaned on the sofa and fell asleep.
+Gradually, her mind relaxed, and she unknowingly leaned on the sofa and fell asleep.

 "Dr. Spencer, time to eat."

-After who knows how long, Matilda heard someone calling her.
+After an unknown amount of time, Matilda heard someone calling her.

 Previous Chapter